Key Takeaways:

 Crawl Budget: How Google Sets Priorities

 Google can’t crawl every URL on the internet simultaneously – even with massive infrastructure.
-That’s why Google assigns each website a so-called Crawl Budget: the number of pages Googlebot can and wants to crawl within a certain period.
+That’s why Google assigns each website a crawl budget: the number of pages Googlebot can and wants to crawl within a given timeframe.

 The crawl budget consists of two components.
-The first is the Crawl Rate Limit, which is the maximum crawl frequency without overloading your server.
+The first is the Crawl Rate Limit – the maximum crawl frequency without overloading your server.
 Google automatically adjusts this limit based on your server response times.
-If your server responds slowly, Google reduces the crawl rate to avoid overloading it.
 The second component is Crawl Demand – how much does Google actually “want” to crawl your pages?
-This demand is based on the popularity of your pages, their freshness, and perceived importance.
+This demand is based on page popularity, freshness, and perceived importance.
 Frequently linked and often updated pages have significantly higher priority.

 What Wastes Your Crawl Budget

 Certain technical problems can massively waste your crawl budget.
-Duplicate content is one of the most common culprits: When the same content is accessible under multiple URLs, Google crawls them all separately.
-Faceted navigation in online shops often generates thousands of filter combinations without unique content.
-Session IDs in URLs generate infinite URL variants for the same content.
+Duplicate content is one of the most common culprits: when the same content is accessible under multiple URLs, Google crawls each separately.
+Faceted navigation in online shops often creates thousands of filter combinations without unique content.
+Session IDs in URLs generate infinite URL variants for identical content.

-Particularly tricky are so-called soft-error pages: pages that show the user an error message but return a 200 status to Googlebot.
+Particularly insidious are so-called soft-error pages: pages that show users an error message but return a 200 status to Googlebot.
 The bot crawls them repeatedly without recognizing they’re worthless.
-Similarly problematic are “infinite spaces” like endlessly paginated archives or calendars that can theoretically generate infinite URLs.
-And if your website has been hacked, spam pages can consume your entire crawl budget – this is where Google’s SpamBrain system comes in to detect manipulative content.
+Similarly problematic are “infinite spaces” like endlessly paginated archives or calendars that can theoretically generate unlimited URLs.
+And if your website has been hacked, spam pages can consume your entire crawl budget – this is where Google’s SpamBrain system steps in to detect manipulative content.

-For a detailed guide on optimization, read my specialized guide: Optimizing Crawl Budget: How to Get Your Content Indexed Faster.
+For a detailed optimization guide, read my specialized guide: Optimize Crawl Budget: Get Your Content Indexed Faster.

 Controlling Crawling: robots.txt, Sitemaps & Search Console